Arts and culture in Augusta, Georgia: Theater and dance

 The metropolitan area supports a number of theatrical venues and both amateur and professional companies.
 The Imperial Theatre, where James Brown formerly practiced, and the Bell Auditorium are the largest dedicated theater venues in Augusta.
 The Miller Theater was formerly a movie theater and reopened in 2018 as the home of the Augusta Symphony and a theatrical space for music, comedy, dance and theatrical performances.
 The Le Chat Noir Theatre is a new addition to the theater scene in Augusta.
 The Greater Augusta Youth Theatre is a 501(c)(3) nonprofit youth theater company operated entirely by youth actors, directors, designers, artist and musicians of the Metro-Augusta area.
 All of these spaces are located in the downtown district.

 Two theaters operate in the district of South Augusta.
 The Augusta Mini Theater recently opened its doors for both theatrical classes and performances.
 The Fort Gordon Dinner Theater is a long-running theater that is based on the military base of Fort Gordon.
 The Young Artists Repertory Theatre, Inc. is a 10-year-old youth theatre company based in adjoining Martinez.

 Augusta Ballet is a prominent presenting dance company based in Augusta.
 They present world-class performers mostly out of the Imperial Theatre.
 The Augusta Players are a theatrical troupe in the city.

 Musical venues and companies

 The James Brown Arena is the largest venue in Augusta.
 It is used for a variety of events.
 Notably, the arena was named for Augusta-native musician James Brown just prior to his death in 2006.
-The Sky City is a new music venue in town while Sector 7G caters to the youth music scene.

 The Augusta Symphony is a full concert orchestra that performs four major series each year.
 The Augusta Choral Society often performs with them, but also has its own concerts and series.